GuillaumeVix/Python_flask_playground/README.md

 ## Usage

-Shoudln't be used outside of testing purposes.
+Shouldn't be used outside of testing purposes.

 ## History

-08/2019: Set-up the project
++ 08/2019: Set-up the project
-09/2019: Integration with Radix
++ 09/2019: Integration with Radix